Jakob666/allele-specificM6A/README.md

 ### 2. Allele-specific modification (ASM) m6A signal detection
 **data dependency**:
+1. GTF format file
-1. VCF format file generate by SNV calling process of `RNA-seq data` or `MeRIP-seq INPUT data` (required, the format of the file is described below)
+2. VCF format file generate by SNV calling process of `RNA-seq data` or `MeRIP-seq INPUT data` (required, the format of the file is described below)
-2. BED format peak calling result generate by `MeRIP-seq data` (required, the format of the file is described below)
+3. BED format peak calling result generate by `MeRIP-seq data` (required, the format of the file is described below)
-2. VCF format file generate by SNV calling process of `WES data`(optional)
+4. VCF format file generate by SNV calling process of `WES data`(optional)
-4. large-scale SNV annotation data set, like dbsnp, 1000Genome etc. (optional, the format of the file is described below).
+5. large-scale SNV annotation data set, like dbsnp, 1000Genome etc. (optional, the format of the file is described below).
 If `WES data` is supported, this parameter will be **ignore**.

 **examples**:\
 suppose here exists files below:
+1. human genome GTF file `/path/to/Homo_sapiens.GRCh38.93.chr.gtf`
-1. VCF format file generate by RNA data `/path/to/rna_filtered.vcf`
+2. VCF format file generate by RNA data `/path/to/rna_filtered.vcf`
-2. BED format file generate by peak calling process `/path/to/peak.bed`
+3. BED format file generate by peak calling process `/path/to/peak.bed`
-3. VCF format file generate by DNA data `/path/to/wes_filtered.vcf`
+4. VCF format file generate by DNA data `/path/to/wes_filtered.vcf`
-4. large-scale SNV data set, dbSNP, in VCF format `/path/to/dbsnp.vcf`
+5. large-scale SNV data set, dbSNP, in VCF format `/path/to/dbsnp.vcf`

 * detect ASE gene only by using VCF data generate by `RNA-seq` or `MeRIP-seq INPUT`
 ```
 # command
 java -cp ./renlab.m6a_allele-1.0.jar HierarchicalBayesianAnalysis.AsmPeakDetection
+     -g /path/to/Homo_sapiens.GRCh38.93.chr.gtf
      -bed /path/to/peak.bed
      -vcf /path/to/rna_filtered.vcf
      -o /path/to/output_file